 SIGN ON BONUS AVAILABLE FOR QUALIFIED EXTERNAL CANDIDATES!

 As an RN at St. Louis University Hospital, you will care for patients in their most critical time of need.
-In the Interventional Radiology department, registered nurses come from a diverse set of backgrounds!
+In the Cardiac OR, registered nurses come from a diverse set of backgrounds!
 On our unit, you can expect to feel valued and respected as a member of the team

 Join our team today!The Registered Nurse (RN) is a professional practitioner who manages and directs nursing care activities during the patient's Post Anesthesia Care Unit visit and coordinates care planning with other disciplines.
 Assesses and cares for the patient in the Holding Area.
 Must be energetic and highly motivated to support the success of Saint Louis University Hospital.

 Essential Functions: The following are essential job accountabilities and performance criteria.

 1) Assessment: Performs comprehensive nursing assessment as the database.
 (1, 2, 3, 4, 5) 20%

 A) Completes assessment of new admission or transfer upon arrival to PACU.